shchukin-alex/articles/GCD/2-QOS/QOS.md

 utility
 ```

-Another flag called `enforceQoS` and has the opposite functionality with the previous one.
+Another flag called `enforceQoS` and has reverse functionality with the previous one.
 In this case the task will acquire QoS from the `DispatchWorkItem`.

 ```swift
 let workItem = DispatchWorkItem(qos: .userInitiated, flags: .enforceQoS) {